27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 It’s one thing to visit Ripley’s Aquarium in the day time, but visiting in the evening is that much cooler.
 Whether you arrive late for their regular evening hours (until 9pm) or attend a special night event, spending the evening with majestic sea creatures is a magical way to experience Toronto at night.

-Whether you’re with family, friends, or on a romantic date, the aquarium provides a unique and unforgettable backdrop for an evening of underwater exploration.
-The combination of sea creatures, interactive exhibits, and deep sea lighting make for a truly memorable night out in downtown Toronto.
+Whether you’re with family, friends, or on a romantic date, the aquarium provides a unique and unforgettable backdrop for your evening in the city.
+The combination of sea creatures, interactive exhibits, and deep sea lighting are perfectly suited for a nightime outing.

 Some of the highlights of the Distillery Winter Village include shopping from dozens of unique vendors, enjoying late night eats, and making it out for live musical performances during the Christmas week.